workingDog/scalakml/README.md

 **scalakml** depends on the [Scala XML library](https://github.com/scala/scala-xml).

-Removed the dependency on [scalaxal](https://github.com/workingDog/scalaxal), that has the extensible Address Language (xAL) classes needed for the AddressDetails.
+Removed the dependency on [scalaxal](https://github.com/workingDog/scalaxal), that has the extensible Address Language (xAL) classes representing the AddressDetails.
 This means AddressDetails is now just a String.

 See also build.sbt.
 Using Scala 2.13.